daniel-simpson/blog/content/posts/2012-06-15---site-updates.md

 tags:
 - "blog"
 description: "So anyone who has actually been paying attention may notice a few updates to the site.
-This is very much a work in progress, but I'm getting there... slowly."
+This is very much a work in progress, but I'm getting there... slowly."
 ---
 So anyone who has actually been paying attention may notice a few updates to the site.
 This is very much a work in progress, but I'm getting there... slowly.